 Information Provided by Michael D. Bulmash:

 Bad Schauenburg was the site of a labor camp for Jewish refugees fleeing Nazi persecution.
-The nae of the postcard’s sender is illegible, but at the time of his mailing this postcard he had been interned in Camp de Gurs located in Southwestern France at the foot of the Pyrenes: the largest camp in the Vichy Unoccupied Zone.
+The name of the postcard’s sender is illegible, but at the time of his mailing this postcard he had been interned in Camp de Gurs located in Southwestern France at the foot of the Pyrenees: the largest camp in the Vichy Unoccupied Zone.
 While initially holding Spanish Civil War refugees, Jewish enemy aliens mostly from Germany and Austria were interned here.
 Conditions were deplorable: inadequate food, shelter and water.
 Malnutrition and exposure contributed to epidemics of typhoid fever and dysentery which took many lives.
 Jews escaping from Nazi persecution as well as thousands of German Jews expelled from Baden and the Palatinate were interned here before being transported to the Drancy transit camp: a way station on the way to certain deportation to Auschwitz.
 The fate of the author of this postcard is unknown.

 Many thousands of Jews made their way to neutral Switzerland fleeing Nazi persecution.
-The swiss government attempted to place limits on the number of Jewish refugees they permitted, ultimately to place limits on the number of Jewish refugees they permitted, ultimately collaborating with the Germans by getting them to affix the letter “J” on their passports.
+The Swiss government attempted to place limits on the number of Jewish refugees they permitted, ultimately to place limits on the number of Jewish refugees they permitted, ultimately collaborating with the Germans by getting them to affix the letter “J” on their passports.
 This measure, initiated by Dr. Heinrich Rothmond of the Swiss ministry of Justice, would create the need for illegal means of entry.

 -